solida-core/diva/README.md

 # DiVA exome
-Snakemake pipeline to identify genomic variants from exome data, using GATK3 variant calling following the best practices guide from BroadInstitute.
+Snakemake pipeline to identify genomic variants from exome sequencing data, using GATK4 variant calling according to BroadInstitute best practices.

 ## Requirements
 The pipeline's requirements are specified into the requirements.txt file and